 This weekend Mike and I made some good progress on our bikes.

-e's Marauder bike, so we cut it off, adjusted, aligned, cursed, tack welded, adjusted, and finally re-welded the rear triangle.
+First up, we weren't happy with the alignment of the rear triangle on Mike's Marauder bike, so we cut it off, adjusted, aligned, cursed, tack welded, adjusted, and finally re-welded the rear triangle.
 Note the "sacrificial hub" in the back forks.
 We needed something to keep the forks aligned while welding, but couldn't have a whole wheel in there as it would get in the way and probably catch on fire from the heat of the welder.
 So we cut up a wheel and used the hub.

-and connected to each other with angle brackets and bolts.
+Then we built the seats.
+They're just plywood, jigsawed into the roughly-correct shape, and connected to each other with angle brackets and bolts.
 The seat angle is roughly 120 degrees, which gives a fairly comfortable riding position.
 Here's Mike's bike with the seat just sitting on the frame.

 And of course you can't resist a "test ride".